kaipuyu/UCTSVR/README.md

 # UCTSVR
-Code for uncertainty characterization of geological surface based on twin support vector regression (UCTSVR)
+Matlab code for surface uncertainty representation based on double support vector regression (UCTSVR).
+The data used in this code is synthetic data to explore the influence of parameters on model performance